Using Background Jobs in the RStudio IDE#

 RStudio 1.2 introduced the ability to send long running R scripts to local and remote background jobs.
 This functionality can dramatically improve the productivity of data scientists and analysts using R since they can continue working in RStudio while jobs are running in the background.

-Local background jobs are supported by all versions of RStudio, server and desktop.
-Remote background jobs are a feature of RStudio Server Pro and are orchestrated by the Launcher, which also supports running interactive R sessions on remote resource managers like Kubernetes.
+Local background jobs are supported by all versions of the RStudio IDE, server and desktop.
+Remote background jobs are a feature of RStudio Workbench and are orchestrated by the Launcher, which also supports running interactive sessions on remote resource managers like Kubernetes.
 More information about setting up and adminstering the Launcher can be found here.

 Background jobs can be started manually or programatically.
 As mentioned in the